satorici/satori-cli/src/satoricli/docs/repo.md

 **Clean**

-If you want to delete all the reports associated to a repository, you can do so with the `clean` command:
+Warning: this commmand will delete all the reports associated to a certain repository:
 - `satori-cli repo githubUsername/repository clean`

-You may want to do this to analyze with a different playbook the entire playbook to gather information, but be mindful that they cannot be recovered once they are deleted.
+You may want to do this when analyzing your repo with a different playbook.